AlfonsoFilho/match-toy/README.md

 myFunc(2, 3); // === 'Y is 3'

 ```
-The first argument is a string and always a string, under javascript's point of view.
+The first argument is a string under javascript point of view.
 But it is not a simple string.
 Actually, this is a [DSL](#dsl) with which we can express the pattern easier than using a complicated data or function structures.

 You can define patterns as much as you want.
 As you can notice in the example above when the first pattern matches the related callback is invoked.
 Then every variable is passed as an object member.
 So keep in mind that order is important.